carvel-dev/carvel/site/content/blog/package-authoring-with-kctrl.md

 1. Authors know about the Kubernetes manifest they want to package.
 2. Add/change the manifest by adding additional [overlay](https://carvel.dev/ytt/docs/latest/ytt-overlays/)/[template](https://carvel.dev/ytt/docs/latest/#templating) and test the package.
 This is the iterative part where authors want to make the changes and test them quickly.
 3. Once all the manifest are in place, create the [imgpkg](https://carvel.dev/imgpkg/) bundle (to be mentioned in the package) and the package itself.
-4. Add the package to the package repository for distribution.
+4. Add the package to a package repository for distribution.

 ## How does `kctrl` help package authors?
-Today, package authors are supposed to know tools like [imgpkg](https://carvel.dev/imgpkg/), [kbld](https://carvel.dev/kbld/), [vendir](https://carvel.dev/vendir/), etc. before they start on the package authoring journey.
-These Carvel tools has a learning curve of itself.
-We wanted to introduce a set of CLI commands that guide users in performing most common packaging steps so that they are able to create and release the package without knowing these tools.
+Today, before package authors start on their authoring journey, are required to know about tools like [imgpkg](https://carvel.dev/imgpkg/), [kbld](https://carvel.dev/kbld/), [vendir](https://carvel.dev/vendir/), etc. which are building blocks for Carvel packages.
+Our intention is to introduce a set of CLI commands that would guide authors through the common packaging steps to enable them to create and release the packages without being familiar with these tools, while also learning about them in the process.
+We aim to achieve most of the scenarios using kctrl.
+For more complex use cases authors can always leverage these tools.

 {{< asciinema key="authoring-commands-blog" rows="30" preload="1" speed="2">}}